wizardengineer/simplekernel/README.md

     <img src="https://fontmeme.com/permalink/210130/6d99b8c4939c275c2357cddf398cbcd8.png" alt="graffiti-creator" border="0">
   </a>
 </p>
+# Motivation
+This was a great learning curve that seemingly helped me foster more theoretical and conceptual ideas surrounding theories and laws on the underlying mysteries of operating systems and kernels.
+I had presumed, I had a *okay* idea on how OSs worked.
+However, creating your own OS was absolutely way more definite compared to just reading about, in my own honest opinion.
+This was a way for me to have a better of software I want to mess with on kernel mode  and user mode.

+Thanks to xeroxz for the spark of inspiration on my continuous effort on this project, and thanks to IRQL for helping me understand certain concepts within kernel/OS development. =)

 # A Table of Contents of Things I've learnt:
+Before we begin, even though the kernel and operating system is 32bit.
+I will be explaining concepts in 64 bit too, evidently one of them being Long Mode.

 * Modes
     * [Real Mode](#real_mode)